lviens/2022_DAS_Nonlinearity/README.md

   - **Reproduce_Fig_4.py** to reproduce the Figure 4 of the paper ( ).

 * The **Data** folder contains:
-  - Five zip files with all the data needed to run the codes and reproduce the figures of the paper.
-The codes should unzip the zip files automatically.
+  - The data to reproduce Figures 2-4.
+  - The data to reproduce Figure 1cde (too big for github) need to be downloaded at: https://drive.google.com/file/d/13Lk2pSpx4m9JTnw6Am0lyL1xRaNfHypZ/view?usp=sharing

-* The **Figures** folder contains 5 figures that can be plotted with the 4 codes.
+* The **Figures** folder contains 6 figures that can be plotted with the 4 codes.

 ## Codes and their outputs: